NFL on Fox: Theme music

 The iconic NFL on Fox theme music was composed by Scott Schreer; at the time of its introduction, Schreer considered the theme to be a contrast to other television sports themes, as it carried a dark, orchestral, and cinematic sound.
 The music was partially inspired by the opening theme of Tim Burton's 1989 Batman film; Fox Sports president David Hill had heard the theme while waiting in line for a Batman ride at an amusement park in California, and suggested to creative director George Greenberg (who had recently defected to Fox from ABC Sports) in a phone call that the overlying theme for Fox's NFL theme music should be "Batman plays football".
 Greenberg enlisted Schreer to compose the theme, describing Hill's request as sounding like "Batman on steroids".
 Schreer and his team pitched three separate songs to Greenberg and Hill, who then spliced them together into one for the final version.
+A more somber, piano-based version of the theme also exists.
+It is most often heard before commercial breaks during injury timeouts, to highlight the seriousness of the injury in question.
+It also replaced the regular theme music for a brief time in 2001 following the September 11 attacks.

 Beginning at the 2010 National League Championship Series, the NFL on Fox theme became the official theme music for all Fox Sports broadcasts, regardless of sport.
 In particular, current Fox Sports president Eric Shanks believed that the special theme music it had previously used for post-season baseball was not upbeat enough, and that the change would "[give] all of our sports sort of that marquee feel and it gives us a more upbeat way to come on the air."
 The change also resulted in the removal of the long-time Major League Baseball on Fox theme also composed by Schreer.
-However, the network later began to backpedal from this standardization (including commissioning new theme music for USGA golf tournaments, licensing the former NBA on NBC theme for college basketball broadcasts on Fox), and discontinued the use of the NFL theme music on non-football broadcasts entirely in 2020.
+However, the network later began to backpedal from this standardization (including commissioning new theme music for USGA golf tournaments, and licensing the former NBA on NBC theme "Roundball Rock" for college basketball broadcasts on Fox), and discontinued the use of the NFL theme music on non-football broadcasts entirely in 2020.